Amboseli National Park Facts, Tours, Reviews, Map, Location, Photos

-The Complete Guide to Amboseli National Park Facts, Activities, Attractions, Entrance fees, Tours, How to get there, things to do.
+Inside Amboseli National Park: Facts, Activities, Attractions, Entrance fees, and Location map, How to get there, things to do.
 Amboseli National Park is one of Kenya’s Premier destinations located in the southern part of Kenya in Kajiado South Constituency in Kajiado County.
 Amboseli National Park was set aside as the Southern Reserve for the Maasai in 1906 but returned to local control as a game reserve in 1948.
 Gazetted a national park in 1974 to protect the core of this unique ecosystem, it was declared a UNESCO site in 1991.

 Finding Elephants in the Shadow of Kilimanjaro | Amboseli, Kenya